vk-candpython/linux-locker-research/README.md

 | 11 | Create `requirement.txt` | Leave ransom note (if encryption was enabled) |
 | 12 | Reboot | Restart system |

+**What it restores:** Removes the immutable protection from all config files, deletes the entire `/etc/linlocker` directory, restores GRUB to a clean state, removes the module blacklist, restores logind.conf, removes the getty autologin override, switches back to graphical.target, enables NetworkManager, leaves a ransom note in each user's home directory (if encryption was active), and reboots to a clean system.

 </details>

 ---